johnrearden/doggone-it/README.md

 # **Doggone It Website**

-### A website that lets visitors play a simple sheepherding game.
+### A website that lets visitors play a simple sheep herding game.

 [View the live project here]()